elabftw/elabftw/doc/install-windows.rst

 Install on Windows (in Docker)
 ==============================

-You don't have the possibility to use a server, you don't have the possibility to use Mac OS or any free operating system, and you want to use eLabFTW locally on your Windows computer.
+You don't have the possibility to use a server, you don't have the possibility to a free operating system, and you want to use eLabFTW locally on your Windows computer.

 I am very sad that you have to `use malware <https://www.gnu.org/philosophy/malware-microsoft.html>`_ for your computing needs.
 You should try your best to convince whoever is stopping you from using a free operating system that they are wrong, whatever reasons they invoke.